 Giuseppe Verdi–Nabucco-Chorus of the Hebrew Slaves, “Va Pensiero, Sull’Ali Dorate”

 Little did I realize as I watched the show, that marionettes like fairytales, should be reserved for adults.
 I had seen “The Sound of Music” in the theater and on film, but never with marionettes.
 And I never questioned the storyline, being so familiar with the history.
 But Annabel was experiencing the story for the first time and seeing the marionettes as real-like.
-Everything was new to her, especially the story.
-And although she was only three years old, she wanted to understand.
+Everything was new to her.
+And although she was only five years old, she wanted to understand.

 “Why are the Germans the bad guys?” she asked as we prepared to leave.

 “What” I answered, startled.
-I was so accustomed to see this part of history presented in various ways, that I neglected to see the puppet performance with the eyes of my beloved, Annabel.
+I was so accustomed to see this part of history presented in various ways, that I had neglected to see the puppet performance with the eyes of Annabel.

 “What do you mean?”
-I asked her, sounding far less intelligent than the three-year-old before me.
+I asked her, sounding far less intelligent than the child before me.

 “The family had to go away,” she reflected.
 “They were afraid of the bad guys.
 They called them Germans.”